decentraland/adr/content/ADR-183-favorite-places.md

 The Places API will provide the required informations through:

-- An endpoint to obtain the paginated list of favorites.
+- An endpoint to obtain the paginated list of favorites
-- An endpoint to add a new favorite for the current user (already available)
+- An endpoint to add a new favorite for the current user
-- An endpoint to remove a favorite for the current user (already available) In additon a change will be required in the current places data structure in order to show the favorite information in the explore places list with a boolean. (already provided by the places API, but requires changes in browser-interface and unity-renderer)
+- An endpoint to remove a favorite for the current user In addition a change will be required in the current places data structure in order to show the favorite information in the explore places list with a boolean. (already provided by the places API, but requires changes in browser-interface and unity-renderer)

 ### Data structure